-- iii) According to the information explanation provided to us, the Company has not made any investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
-Hence, the requirements under paragraph 3(iii) of the Order are not applicable to the Company. - iv) In our opinion and according to the information and explanations given to us, the Company has not either directly or indirectly, granted any loan to any of its directors or to any other person in whom the director is interested, in accordance with the provisions of section 185 of the Act and the Company has not made investments through more than two layers of investment companies in accordance with the provisions of section 186 of the Act.
-Accordingly, provisions stated in paragraph 3(iv) of the Order are not applicable to the Company. - The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
-Accordingly, clause 3(v) of the Order is not applicable - vi) The provisions of sub-section (1) of section 148 of the Act are not applicable to the Company as the Central Government of India has not specified the maintenance of cost records for any of the products of the Company.
-Accordingly, the provisions stated in paragraph 3 (vi) of the Order are not applicable to the Company. - vii) a) In our opinion, the Company has generally been regular in depositing undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues applicable to it with the appropriate authorities. - There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues in arrears as at March 31, 2023 for a period of more than six months from the date they became payable. - b) According to the information and explanation given to us and examination of records of the Company, the outstanding dues of income-tax, goods and service tax, customs duty, cess and any other statutory dues on account of any dispute, are as follows:
+- (iii) According to the information explanation provided to us, the Company has not made any investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
+Hence, the requirements under paragraph 3(iii) of the Order are not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, the Company has not either directly or indirectly, granted any loan to any of its directors or to any other person in whom the director is interested, in accordance with the provisions of section 185 of the Act and the Company has not made investments through more than two layers of investment companies in accordance with the provisions of section 186 of the Act.
+Accordingly, provisions stated in paragraph 3(iv) of the Order are not applicable to the Company. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
+Accordingly, clause 3(v) of the Order is not applicable - (vi) The Central Government has prescribed the maintenance of cost record under Section 148(1) of the Act.
+We have not reviewed the cost records maintained by the Company but based on the information submitted by the Company we are of the view that such accounts and records have been made and duly maintained. - (vii) a) According to the records of the Company, amount deducted/accrued in the books of accounts in respect of the undisputed statutory dues including Income tax, Goods and Service Tax, Duty of Customs or Cess or other statutory dues to the extent applicable to the Company, have been regularly deposited with the appropriate authorities.
+According to the information and explanations given to us, there are no undisputed amount payable in respect of such statutory dues which have remained outstanding as at 31st March, 2024 for a period more than six months from the date they became payable. - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, outstanding statutory dues relating to Income tax, Goods and Service Tax, Duty of Customs or Cess or other statutory dues which have not been deposited on account of any dispute are as follows:

 Name of the Statue Nature of the dues Amount involved (Rs in lakhs) Amount paid (Rs in lakhs) Period to which amount relates Forum where dispute is pending.
-Income Tax Act, 1961 Income Tax 20.23 3.03 A.Y.2013- 14 The Commissioner of Income Tax Appeal (Mumbai) Central Excise Act, 1944 Excise Duty 102.82 4.84 October 2014 to June 2017 Appeal to the appellate Tribunal in the Customs, Excise & Service Tax Appellate Tribunal GST ACT Central Tax 8.29 0.83 Prior to June 2017 Office of the commissioner, CGST and Central Excise(appeals), Vadodara Service Tax Service Tax 79.06 3.76 April 14 to March 15 Appeal to the appellate Tribunal in the Customs, Excise & Service Tax Appellate Tribunal
+Income Tax Act, 1961 Income Tax 20.23 3.03 A.Y.2013- 14 The Commissioner of Income Tax Appeal (Mumbai) Central Excise Act, 1944 Excise Duty 102.82 4.84 October 2014 to June 2017 Appeal to the appellate Tribunal in the Customs, Excise & Service Tax Appellate Tribunal

+GST ACT Central Tax 8.29 0.83 Prior to June 2017 Office of the commissioner, CGST and Central Excise(appeals), Vadodara Service Tax Service Tax 79.06 3.76 April 14 to March 15 Appeal to the appellate Tribunal in the Customs, Excise & Service Tax Appellate Tribunal